Reviews

 For starters, because of the current popularity of rug tufting, procuring the necessary tufting supplies for your new pastime might be a bit of a challenge.

-Don’t worry on that front, though.
-I’ll give you plenty of recommendations on where to source the best tufting supplies.
+Donโ€™t worry on that front, though.
+Iโ€™ll give you plenty of recommendations on where to source the best tufting supplies.

-As for skill requirements, tufting is a pretty beginner-friendly process and, therefore, an inviting hobby for complete newbies.
-The tufting gun, a necessary implement, can seem intimidating, but trust me, it’s much easier to use than it looks — and it’s also super fun!
+As for skill requirements, tufting is a pretty beginner-friendly process and, therefore, an inviting creative hobby for complete newbies.
+The tufting gun, a staple of the craft, can seem intimidating, but trust me, it’s much easier to use than it looks โ€” and it’s also super fun!

 Essential rug tufting supplies

 When it comes to tufting supplies, there are a few things you need to get started.
-Here’s a breakdown of the essentials (plus a few nice-to-haves)!
+Hereโ€™s a breakdown of the essentials (plus a few nice-to-haves)!

 Tufting gun

-Tufting supplies- tufting gun
+Tufting gun ak I

-The tufting gun is the most significant investment out of all the tufting supplies you’ll need, but it’s also what makes this craft so easy and fun.
+The tufting gun is the most significant investment out of all the tufting supplies you’ll need, but itโ€™s also what makes this craft so easy and fun.

-On the off chance you haven’t seen one, a tufting gun is sort of like a handheld sewing machine that allows you to push yarn into a cloth to create rugs in all kinds of shapes, patterns, and sizes.
-When it comes to rug tufting, this item has the highest upfront cost, but you absolutely don’t want to skimp on this one.
+On the off chance you havenโ€™t seen one, a tufting gun is sort of like a handheld sewing machine that allows you to push yarn into cloth to create rugs in all kinds of shapes, patterns, and sizes.
+When it comes to rug tufting, this item has the highest upfront cost, but you absolutely donโ€™t want to skimp on this one.

-Also, there are a lot of fake products on the market, so this isn’t something you’ll want to purchase on Amazon.
+Also, there are a lot of fake products on the market, so this isnโ€™t something youโ€™ll want to purchase on Amazon.

 Before selecting your tufting gun, you first need to decide if you want a loop pile or a cut pile model.
 Some models offer both of these options in one gun, but they can be tricky to use (and more expensive).
-If you’re a beginner, it’s best to stick with something easy at first.
+If you’re a beginner, itโ€™s best to stick with something easy at first.

-I’ve written a whole guide on tufting guns (linked below) if you want to learn more, but the short version is that there are three main tufting guns to get: The AK-I (cut pile), the AK-II (loop pile), and the KRD-I (cut and loop pile).
+Iโ€™ve written a whole guide to tufting guns if you want to learn more, but the short version is that there are three main tufting guns to get: The Duo (cut and loop pile), the AK-I (cut pile), and the AK-II (loop pile).

-Beyond that there are pneumatic tufting guns, which are far too pricey for beginners.
+Beyond that, there are pneumatic tufting guns, which are far too pricey for beginners.
 You’ll also need a compressed air machine, which will add a few hundred dollars to your startup costs.

-It’s important to keep in mind that aside from using a tufting gun, you can also use a manual alternative to make rugs.
-A punch needle is used to push the yarn through a rug backing by hand; the process takes longer than using a tufting gun, but the results can be just as stunning.
-You can find a variety of easy-to-learn options in our punch needle kits article if you’re interested!
+Itโ€™s important to keep in mind that there are ways to make a rug without a tufting gun.
+A punch needle is used to push the yarn through a rug backing by hand; the process takes longer than using a tufting gun, but the results can be just as stunning.ย

 You can also use a latch hook, which is a small hook-like tool used to pull yarn through a mesh latch hook canvas.
 This method is also the safest, making it a nice kid-friendly craft.
 There are also many cool options for this; check out our list of the best latch hook kits to learn more.